KomalTomar3011/Portfolio/README.md

 ## Skills
 .NET Core | SQL Server | SAP B1 | React | DevExtreme | MySQL | API Integration | Background Services | Validation | Error Handling | Reporting

+The project is live in production on the company’s internal server (access restricted due to NDA).
 ⚠️ **Note:** The source code for these projects cannot be shared publicly due to company NDA and confidentiality agreements.
  This README highlights my personal contributions and responsibilities in live projects.